Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Resource Management For EPSL

 \section{Resource Management For EPSL}

 This section presents the formulation of the resource management problem, with the objective of minimizing the per-round latency.
-Since the server trains the server-side model after collecting the smashed data from all participating client devices, the heterogeneous channel conditions and computing capabilities at the client devices result in a severe straggler effect.
+Since the server trains the server-side model after collecting the activations from all participating edge devices, the heterogeneous channel conditions and computing capabilities at the edge devices result in a severe straggler effect.
 To decrease the excessive training latency, we devise an effective resource management and layer split strategy that jointly optimizes subchannel allocation, power control, and cut layer selection.
 For clarity, the decision variables and definitions are listed below.